Khao Yai National Park, possibly, the best natural park in Thailand

-The waterfall of the film “La Playa” (The Beach)
+The Waterfall of the film The Beach

 Then, for lunch, they took us to the waterfall in the movie “The Beach“.
 Actually, that waterfall is in this park.
 We went there right after the monsoon season so there was a lot more water than in the movie, where Leonardo di Caprio can even lean out to see the fall.

 Finally, we turned to the Jeeps and went in search of wild elephants.
 While we were in the car, we heard from a few meters away how something was breaking trees and crushing them in its path.
 Suddenly his head popped out.
 We took a little bit of time and watched him cross the road quietly until he disappeared again as suddenly as he had appeared.